 This Calusa cast net comes in 8 to 12 ft sizes, which makes it a larger net.
 It also has 1.5 pounds per radius foot, making it one of the heaviest nets.

 It has 1/2″ mesh, perfect for 4-5 inch bait fish.
-This is a very high-end net, made from heavy and high-end materials – this also gives it a higher price range.
+This is a very high-end net, made from heavy and high-end materials, giving it a higher price range.

 I found that the heavyweights make it more difficult to cast and unsuitable for beginners.
-But if you are experienced and can appreciate the benefits of catching more bait fish then check it out.
+But if you are experienced and can appreciate the benefits of catching more bait fish, check it out.

 Pros